 And it works, especially when it comes to the trendy stuff.
 One of Topshop’s main strengths was stocking trend-forward styles that simply didn’t stick around much on the shelves.
 The brand sold the fashionable totes like crazy, and at full prices too.
 That being said, older and basic styles that went out-of-stock received a 50% discount for the traditional summer clearance sale season.
 Considering that the average price for out-of stock items was $43 with an average discount of only $3, the brand had a pretty good June.

-On the other hand, there is J.Crew with a more ‘classic’ brand language.
-The assortment here is diametrically different.
+While on J.Crew, the assortment here is diametrically different.
 Each style is represented in a unique iteration and 90% of the mix focuses on currently popular styles.
 There are only 3 classic or neutral styles that round off the brand’s tote lineup.

 The J.Crew’s assortment doesn’t quite work in its favor because of the mix of single, unique styles.
 With such a combination, there is too much risk.
 Each style poses a danger of failing to appeal to acquired tastes.
 Also, the fact that the product development must eat into the cost they have to maintain a mix that looks ‘trendy’ doesn’t do J.Crew any favors.
 This is evidenced by the fact that 80% of J.Crew styles were trending, in-vogue styles of the season but the only two out-of-stock items were older basic styles.